Mutoxicated/HYPER/devlog.md

 Forgot to mention but HYPER classes can be crafted with synergized classes and any starter class.

 But yeah that's it for today I'm kinda tired.

+## Day 5

+Couldn't do anything to the game today for a few private reasons, but I did think about an important part of the whole structure of the game: the **Upgrade System**.
+Here's how the Weapon System and the Upgrade System co-operate together:

+The Weapon System contains Weapon stats and Weapon info.
+Weapon stats include stuff like bullet damage, fire rate, etc.
+Meanwhile, Weapon Info includes members and methods like OnShoot(), current bullet pool, etc.
+The Upgrade System has two types of Upgrades: Modifiers and Addifiers.
+Modifiers modify the Weapon Stats, while Addifiers use stuff from Weapon Info to add stuff.
+There's also the Upgrades class, which creates the Upgrades upon start-up and collects them in an array.
+I'm still not too sure about this though, so expect things to change a lot.
+I'm already thinking of making them scriptable objects... idk, anyway yeah that's it for today.